BEST IDEAS AND BETTER TIPS

 And just like everybody else...
 We never thought it would happen to us.

 We'd just returned from a wet camping holiday.
-Our tent was sprawled across the driveway, drying.
+Our tent was sprawled, drying across the driveway.
 I was making piles of dirty clothes from opened suitcases on the floor ready to wash.
 The place was a mess.
-We had no bread, milk or fresh food in the house for the kids to eat.
+And we had no bread, milk or fresh food in the house for the kids to eat.

 When the ambulance took us, I had no idea we were beginning a terrifying life journey and my husband and I would be tested to beyond what I ever thought possible.